 When I finally took my hat back, he let me.
 He had accomplished what he had set out to do.
 For a while, it had been his hat.

 (Growing up, my horse’s name was Strawberry.
-Read all about her in July – The Filly in my first book and August – The Secret in my second.)
+Read all about her in July – The Filly in A Year on the Family Farm and August – The Secret in Another Year on the Family Farm.)

 Next Week: Note to Self: Next Time, Wear Gloves